freibergergarcia/custom-post-types-taxonomies/README.md

 I started helping a friend with a WordPress project with the idea of only using WordPress out-of-the-box functionalities.
 The first problem I faced was when I tried to create a custom taxonomy and realised I could only do it by code.
 The same is true for post types.
-Yes, many plugins do that, but I find them to be obsolete, not following best practices.
+Many plugins do that, but the ones I found were obsolete, not following best practices.

-It would be good to have a reliable plugin maintained by the community with some basics; we will start with Post Types and Taxonomies, and if the plugin gains traction, who knows what we might build.
+It would be good to have a reliable plugin maintained by the community with some basics; we will start with post-types and taxonomies, and if the plugin gains traction, who knows what we might build.

-Despite working with VIP WordPress Enterprise since 2020, I have never published a plugin, so it will be a good learning exercise.
+Despite working with VIP WordPress Enterprise since 2020, I have never published a plugin, so that it will be a good learning exercise.